 SMA has been designated a very rare disease which would mean it would be considered differently under the pathway for new medicines for very rare diseases which was recommended by the independent Montgomery Review on Access to New Medicines published in December 2016.

-The pathway will be introduced in October 2018 and we are pressing for Spinraza to be reassessed for Types 2 and 3 under the new appraisal process as soon as possible.
+The pathway was introduced in October 2018 and in an announcement on 13 February 2019, Spinraza is set to be approved for Types 2 and 3 from April 2019 as part of the new pathway process.

 For more information, please contact Clare Lucas on email@example.com or call 020 7803 4838.